MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 Use the arrow keys to select static tab.

 >[!IMPORTANT]
->The path component *yourDefaultTabNameTab*, referenced in this quickstart, is the value that you entered in the generator for *Default Tab Name* plus the word *Tab*.
+>The path component *yourDefaultTabNameTab* referenced in this quickstart is the value that you entered in the generator for *Default Tab Name* plus the word *Tab*.
 >
 >For example: DefaultTabName: *MyTab* => */MyTabTab/*